 Please note that the blood testing service is run by NELFT NHS Foundation Trust at the St James Health Centre and not by the St James Practice.
-All appointments must be pre-booked.
+All appointments must be pre-booked, there may be some walk-ins available on the day.

 This is a self-booking service that can be accessed via https://www.swiftqueue.co.uk/nelft.php